 Lashkar’s Bengal recruitment module: NIA nets Karnataka man

-New Delhi, Nov 11: The National Investigation Agency has arrested a Lashkar-e-Tayiba operative from Karnataka in connection with the West Bengal LeT recruitment case.
+New Delhi, Nov 11: The National Investigation Agency (NIA) has arrested a Lashkar-e-Tayiba operative from Karnataka in connection with the West Bengal LeT recruitment case.

 Sayyad M Idris was arrested from Uttara Kannada.

-The case on hand pertains to Pakistan based handlers belonging to the Lashkar-e-Tayiba using various social media platforms to radicalise and recruit vulnerable youth for sleeper cells, to propagate their ideology and for abetting & advocating unlawful activities.
+The case on hand pertains to Pakistan-based handlers belonging to the Lashkar-e-Tayiba using various social media platforms to radicalise and recruit vulnerable youth for sleeper cells, to propagate their ideology and for abetting & advocating unlawful activities.

 An office in Ranchi: NIA gears up to fight left wing terror harder